-Because HHT is a 98% volunteer based organization that require the help of many volunteers to help care for the horses on a daily bases.
-Below are just a few of the volunteer positions that are always open.
-All volunteers are required to attend a volunteer orientation class and our Volunteer Coordinator will contact you once your application has been reviewed.
+Horse Haven is a 95% volunteer based organization that requires the help of many volunteers to help care for the horses on a daily bases.
+Below are just a few of the volunteer opportunities available.
+All volunteers are required to attend a volunteer orientation class and our Volunteer Coordinator will contact you once your online application has been reviewed.
+All volunteers must show proof of medical insurance.

 Special Events Team Member